How to Become a Pro at Mixing Art on Gallery Walls

 The image above features a piece of art that doesn’t belong.
 Can you guess which one is it?
 Comment below and I’ll let you know if you’re right.

-What Third Artwork would you Place on this Wall?
+What Third Artwork would you Place on the Wall Above?

 Hopefully this post has given you some food for thought when it comes to mixing art on walls.
 Why not have a look at the image above and start to analyse what styles of art would and wouldn’t work here.
 It’s a good exercise and it should help you start to figure out what you can and can’t mix on your on walls at home.